ScaledMarkets/dabl/test/README.md

 Unfortunately, Cucumber versions are often not backward compatible, and Cucumber for Java consists of a number of different components, each with its own version lifecycle.
-If one is using Maven, the latter issue is not a problem, but the lack of backward compatibility is: it means that the Cucucmber API has changed many times, and so one's test code depends on the versions of the various Cucumber components.
+If one is using Maven, the latter issue is not a problem, but the lack of backward compatibility is a problem regardless: it means that the Cucucmber API has changed many times, and so one's test code depends on the versions of the various Cucumber components.